 Text: Lena Nøstdahl, Northern Norway Tourist Board

-In a market of 1.4 billion international travelers seeking new dream destinations, we need to re-think tourism and make an overall plan for what we want tourism to contribute to.
-Northern Norway Tourist Board (NNR) has a long-term strategy to help develop a sustainable year-round tourism industry.
+In a market of 1.4 billion international travellers seeking new dream destinations, we need to rethink tourism and make an overall plan for what we want tourism’s contribution to be.
+The Northern Norway Tourist Board (NNR) has a long-term strategy to help develop a sustainable year-round tourism industry.
 Our vision is to be a leader in experience-based value creation.
-Central in the strategy is an innovative segmentation tool based on travel motivation and personal desires instead of place of residence, age, income etc. This enables us to navigate and make wise strategic decisions on which guests to prioritize.
-So that we both create meaningful customer experiences and actively contribute to build greater local communities.
+Central to the strategy is an innovative segmentation tool based on travel motivation and personal desires instead of place of residence, age, income and so on.
+This enables us to navigate and make wise strategic decisions on which guests to prioritise so that we both create meaningful customer experiences and contribute actively to building greater local communities.

-To be able to do this we need to involve and engage the locals, as well as relevant businesses in and outside of traditional tourism.
-We need to seek close collaboration with destination leaders and communities to create long-term benefits of tourism, for both business and citizens.
-And to break out of the tourism silo by inviting more people to contribute, but also make them more accountable.
-We believe that responsible tourism will be a key competitive advantage in near future.
+To be able to achieve this, we need to involve and engage the locals as well as relevant businesses inside and outside traditional tourism.
+We need to seek close collaboration with destination leaders and communities to create long-term benefits of tourism for both businesses and citizens and to break out of the tourism silo by inviting more people to contribute but also making them more accountable.
+We believe that responsible tourism will be a key competitive advantage in the near future.

-This text first offers an overview of content and values of the project Responsible Marketing, and examples of the first pilot cases.
+This text offers first an overview of the content and values of the project Responsible Marketing and then examples of the first pilot cases.

-The project period of Responsible marketing is ongoing till 2021 and is funded by the County Council of Nordland and Trøndelag.
-We are in the early stages of this innovative project, but nevertheless we have gained some new insights that we want to share.
+The project period of Responsible Marketing is ongoing until 2021 and is funded by the County Council of Nordland and Trøndelag.
+We are in the early stages of this innovative project; nevertheless, we have gained some new insights that we want to share.

-Responsible marketing is in many ways the change, from marketing to management, in practice.
-Where marketing strategy has its origin in an overall strategy for the entire destination, which is rooted locally.
+Responsible marketing is in many ways a change from marketing to management in practice.
+The marketing strategy has its origin in the overall strategy for the entire destination, which is rooted locally.
 This means working from local wants and needs in such a way that tourism becomes a tool for creating good communities and not a goal in itself.

 Our biggest challenge is limiting ourselves since this topic is overreaching in so many ways.
-Therefor we have defined a set of principles.
+Therefore, we have defined a set of principles:

-- Developing a strategy for getting the right guest, in the right place, at the right time
+- Developing a strategy for locating the right guest in the right place at the right time

 - Strategic planning from a holistic perspective and as an integral part of the business plan in the municipality

-- That the values created locally is greater than that consumed
+- Ensuring that the values created locally are greater than those consumed

-- A close interaction between the local community’s values, wishes and plans and marketing plans
+- Close interaction between the local community’s values, wishes and plans and the marketing plans

-- Have a system for inputs, respecting all input and pointing to actual action
+- A system for inputs that respects all inputs and points to actual action

 - A bottom-up process